mbucchia/PimaxMagic4All/README.md

 **PLEASE READ ALL THE INSTRUCTIONS BELOW CAREFULLY.**

-1) Install [Pimax Play](https://pimax.com/pimax-pc) from the Pimax website.
-This is temporary, you can uninstall it after we grab the necessary files.
-**At time of writing, Pimax Play 1.16 was successfully tested.**

-2) Download the Foveated Rendering Utility from the [Releases](https://github.com/mbucchia/PimaxMagic4All/releases) page.
+Download the Foveated Rendering Utility from the [Releases](https://github.com/mbucchia/PimaxMagic4All/releases) page.
 Unzip the Foveated Rendering Utility in the folder of your choice.

-3) Go to `%ProgramFiles%\Pimax\Runtime` and copy the `LibMagicD3D1164.dll` and `MagicAttach_x64.exe` files into the folder created in step 2).
-**The `LibMagicD3D1164.dll` and `MagicAttach_x64.exe` shall be next to the `DFR-UI.exe` file.**

-4) You can now uninstall Pimax Play.

 Please refer to the wiki for additional steps specific to your headset in order to enable eye tracking (when applicable).